 One of the bridges that no longer stands is the Bonar Bridge.
 It was taken down after 90 years because it was hard to maintain, not because of a defect.
 It's a cast-iron bridge spanning 46 m (150 feet).
 His design criteria for this bridge were essentially efficiency, economy, and elegance.
-He didn't use those words exactly, but he did use these words to describe the design criteria for Bonar age: "What set Telford apart is his disternal appearance, and to save a very considerable portion of iron and consequently weight."
+He didn't use those words exactly, but he did use these words to describe the design criteria for Bonar Bridge:

-"To improve the principles of constructing iron bridges, also their exspeaks about the external appearance, he is talking about elegance.
+"To improve the principles of constructing iron bridges, also their external appearance, and to save a very considerable portion of iron and consequently weight."